ANDREW L. SEKAN, LTJG, USN

 Following graduation he had flight training at Pensacola, Fla., and at Meridian, Miss.; he had only five days to go before receiving his wings, which will be awarded posthumously.

 According to Mike Baird, Class of 1966 secretary, Andy was piloting a TF-9J.
+The TAF9J Couger jet was participating in routine training when it crashed 12 miles northwest of the airfield in an uninhabited area.

 Other Information

 From researcher Kathy Franz: "He graduated from Coronado High School in 1962.
-Student body president, Mu Alpha Thea (mathematics club.)
+Student body president, Mu Alpha Theta (mathematics club.)
 He was crowned King of the Coronado Trail.
 Previously at Scottsdale High School, he was in speech club."

 Andy is buried in Arizona.